For North Korea, next step is a nuclear test

 "If such a deal is possible, mere cognition is not enough.
 The U.S. will have to pay, will have to provide generous 'aid' as a reward for North Koreans' willingness to slow down or stop for a while."

-At the same time as developing its nuclear weapons test site, the North has pushed ahead with what it says is a civil nuclear program.
+At the same time as developing its nuclear weapons test site, the North has pushed ahead with what it says is a civil nuclear programme.

 At the end of November, the International Atomic Energy Agency (IAEA) said the construction of a light water reactor was moving ahead and that North Korea had largely completed work on the exterior of the main buildings.